SILVER2022

 Mission

 The mission of the Shannon Elizabeth Foundation is to conserve, by any means possible, the natural environment including animals and habitats for endangered species.
-We do so through our endangered species program, a scholarship for African women to get into the conservation sciences, education and awareness programs, and public policy.
+We do so through our endangered species program, a scholarship for African women to get into the conservation sciences, education and awareness programs, and public policy, including work to combat the illegal wildlife trade.
 We also have a land program in development that focuses on community, renewables, and sustainable living.

 Ruling year info